Skip to content

 Ablation and Evaluation

-We experimented with different dataset sizes (ranging from 20K to 500K Q&A pairs) and various training step configurations.
-For detailed analysis of our results, please refer to the Results section.
+We experiment with different dataset sizes (ranging from 20K to 500K question-answer pairs) and various training step configurations.
+For detailed analysis of our results, refer to the Results section.
 Below are the commands for running batch inference and generating evaluation scores.

 Running Model Inference

-We provide a reference script (evaluate.py) for performing parallel inference over 1K validation samples, please refer to inference_sample.py for updated inference code.
+We provide a reference script (evaluate.py) for performing parallel inference over 1K validation samples.
+Refer to the inference_sample.py script for updated inference code.

 # Run inference with default configuration (simplified version)